 You should also look back at your college classes, extracurriculars, and previous work history.
 There are plenty of skills that you learned that you can advertise as marketable experience- increase your overall years of experience, which adds value to your offer.
 And if they ask you what your desired salary or current salary is, follow these tips.

 By negotiating your salary, you could be making hundreds of thousands to millions more throughout your lifetime?
 Who wants to miss out on that?
-(And if you need more guidance, check out my negotiation course held monthly.)
+(And if you need more guidance, check out my negotiation course.)

 5. Take Advantage of a 401(k) or IRA.